Tariff fight adds to China’s economic challenges

 Beijing has speeded up the rollout of plans to ease restrictions on foreign ownership in auto manufacturing, banking and insurance.

-The moves are not, however, intended to address American complaints at the center of the trade war.
-Those hinge on U.S. objections to Chinese plans for state-led creation of global champions in robotics, electric cars and other technologies.
-American officials complain those violate Beijing’s market-opening commitments and might erode U.S. industrial leadership.
+The moves are not, however, intended to address the American complaints about Chinese plans for state-led creation of global champions in robotics, electric cars and other technologies that Washington says violate Beijing’s market-opening commitments and might erode U.S. industrial leadership.

 Instead, China is trying to reduce reliance on foreign markets and technology by promoting domestic consumption and industry development.